The Health and Environment Alliance (HEAL) is recruiting a new Advocacy and Campaigns Officer to…

 - Our healthy city of tomorrow – infographics and other materials in 6 languages

 - Our healthy city of tomorrow – video

 HEAL’s press statements, letters, position papers and opinion pieces:

 HEAL’s position paper on Clean Air for Health Transition in the EU, 2021-2030

-With an open letter to EU-27 national ministers of health, HEAL invited the leading health bodies to be more involved in clean air efforts and to express their support for WHO aligned air quality standards.
-The letter was accompanied by a Q&A on air pollution and the benefits of clean air policies.
-The letter as well as QA are available in multiple languages:
+Open letter to EU-27 national ministers of health, calling on leading health bodies to be more involved in clean air efforts and to express their support for WHO aligned air quality standards.
+The letter was accompanied by a Q&A on air pollution and the benefits of clean air policies:

 |English: letter & Q/A||Bulgarian: Q/A|

 - Blog post about WHO Air Quality guidelines

 - HEAL’s reaction to the European Parliament’s vote on the López report on the implementation of the Ambient Air Quality Directives (AAQD)